 - (15) Deterioration of commodities while in storage that reduces the quality or value, unless the deterioration was due to damage caused by an insured cause of loss before the commodity was harvested.
 Such deterioration by an insured cause of loss must be documented by the insured and reported to the AIP.
-The quantity in storage will be valued at an amount not less than the local market value for the undamaged commodity if: - (a) the insured fails to notify the AIP of deterioration and cause of damage; - (b) cause of damage was due to anything other than insured cause of loss; or - (c) the insured fails to adequately document the damage. - (16) Production of a commodity, or a quantity of a commodity, which has no verifiable market or exceeds the amount of production that could be expected to be received by the market under normal growing conditions. - (17) Decline in local market prices due to man-made causes. - (18) Industrial Hemp that is unsalable or destroyed due to a THC level above 0.3 percent.
-The sale of industrial hemp with a THC level greater than 0.3 percent, as determined by a USDA approved laboratory, will be considered producing and selling a controlled substance and will result in voidance of the insured's WFRP policy.
+The quantity in storage will be valued at an amount not less than the local market value for the undamaged commodity if: - (a) the insured fails to notify the AIP of deterioration and cause of damage; - (b) cause of damage was due to anything other than insured cause of loss; or - (c) the insured fails to adequately document the damage. - (16) Production of a commodity, or a quantity of a commodity, which has no verifiable market or exceeds the amount of production that could be expected to be received by the market under normal growing conditions. - (17) Decline in local market prices due to man-made causes. - (18) Industrial Hemp that is unsalable or destroyed due to a THC level above the maximum acceptable level. - (a) The maximum acceptable hemp THC level will be the lesser of: 1) 0.3 percent, allowing for the measurement of uncertainty provided by the testing laboratory; or 2) the acceptable level of the applicable governing authority (State or Tribe) in which the insured crop is grown, allowing for the measurement of uncertainty provided by the testing laboratory.
+If the test results provided by the testing laboratory do not include a measure of uncertainty, the measurement of uncertainty will be considered zero percent (0.000 percent).